brane100/Data-Automation-App/README.md

 ## Overview

-The **Data Automation App** is an innovative mobile application that allows you to control your mobile data or Wi-Fi connectivity using just your voice.
-Unlike Google Assistant or other voice-based assistants, this app doesn't require an active internet connection to function.
-It recognizes your voice commands and automatically turns on/off your mobile data or Wi-Fi, ensuring that you can stay connected without needing an internet connection for the voice recognition itself.
+The **Data Automation App** is an innovative mobile application that aims to enable users to control their mobile data or Wi-Fi connectivity using voice commands.
+Unlike Google Assistant or other voice-based assistants, this app will not require an active internet connection to function.
+The app will recognize your voice commands and automatically toggle your mobile data or Wi-Fi, providing a seamless connectivity experience without needing internet for voice recognition.

-This app is still under development, and its aim is to provide a reliable and efficient tool to manage your connectivity seamlessly.
+This app is still under development, and it is not yet available for public use.
+The goal is to provide a reliable and efficient tool to manage your mobile connectivity.

-## Features
+## Features (Planned)

 - **Voice Recognition**: Activate mobile data or Wi-Fi using voice commands.
-- **No Internet Needed**: Unlike other voice assistants, this app doesn't require an internet connection for processing voice commands.
+- **No Internet Needed**: Unlike other voice assistants, this app won't require an internet connection to process voice commands.
-- **Control Connectivity**: Easily switch between mobile data and Wi-Fi networks.
+- **Control Connectivity**: Easily toggle between mobile data and Wi-Fi networks.
-- **Offline Functionality**: Operates fully offline, making it more efficient and independent from external networks.
+- **Offline Functionality**: The app will operate fully offline, enhancing efficiency by not relying on external networks.

-## Installation
+## Installation (Upcoming Release)

+The app is still under development, and installation instructions will be available once the app is released.
+For now, you can follow these general steps once it becomes available:

 1. Clone or download the repository.
 2. Install the required dependencies using your preferred method (e.g., Gradle, NPM, etc.).
-3. Build and deploy the app on your device.
+3. Build and deploy the app on your Android device (iOS support is planned for the future).

-## How It Works
+## How It Will Work

-1. **Voice Command Recognition**: The app listens for predefined voice commands like "Turn on data" or "Enable Wi-Fi."
+1. **Voice Command Recognition**: The app will listen for predefined voice commands, such as "Turn on data" or "Enable Wi-Fi."
-2. **Connectivity Toggle**: Upon detecting the command, it automatically toggles your mobile data or Wi-Fi connectivity.
+2. **Connectivity Toggle**: Upon recognizing the command, the app will toggle mobile data or Wi-Fi on or off.
-3. **Offline Mode**: The app does not rely on the internet to process voice commands, making it a more efficient alternative to other online assistants.
+3. **Offline Mode**: The app will work offline, making it a more efficient solution compared to voice assistants that rely on an active internet connection.

 ## Supported Devices